 Am I able to listen to the individual in question without letting my valid and understood guilt lead my actions?

-Do I hold the resources to process with a professional, trusted individual, or other source that doesn’t include the person I’m listening to?
+Do I hold the resources to process with a professional, trusted individual, or another source that doesn’t include the person I’m listening to?

 Am I able to hold healthy boundaries that model to that individual what they can/should follow in a healthy relationship?

-Am I able to listen and believe without fixing, demanding explanation, or questioning?
+Am I able to listen and believe without fixing, demanding an explanation, or questioning?

 If you answered “Yes” to all of these:

 Point them in the direction of professional support.